smartpass/interview-angular-node-takehome/README.md

 - Make any changes that you think improves the quality and maintainability of the code (or point out the changes that you'd make) as you go through the tasks.
 We know that the project has strange decisions and trade-offs.

 Feel free to make changes to the client or the server logic.

+You may not have time to complete all the tasks, so please leave comments in the README or code explaining what you would do if you had more time.

 ---